leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 So, what's different this time?
 Did the robots just get a better marketing department?

 Partially, yeah.
 GPT-3 was released at [the end of May](https://minimaxir.com/2020/07/gpt3-expectations/ "GPT").
 If you scroll back to that Google search trend and squint really hard, you'll notice that itsy-bitsy bump in the graph, two weeks before it really starts spiking.
-That was the interest in GPT-3 before the viral tweet.
+That was the public interest in GPT-3 before the viral tweet.
 Goes to show that presentation formats can really make a difference and I should quit writing to make Tik Tok videos.

 That said though, there are actually impressive improvements this time round as well.
 GPT-3 gives better results than GPT-2, and can generalise to more scenarios.
 This is largely due to the increased data used in training and increased model parameters.